demichelislab/NEMOcode/README.md

 ```

 Now we can turn the result into matrix form, using the average Beta
 value per region as entry.
+This will be the main input for tumor content
+estimation and PE score estimation.

 ``` r

 test_mat = coll_regs %>%
     ungroup() %>%
     select(sampleID, mean_meth, reg_id) %>%